dockur/windows-arm/readme.md

   Use `/disk1` if you want it to become your main drive (which will be formatted during installation), and use `/disk2` and higher to add them as secondary drives (which will stay untouched).

-### How do I pass-through a USB device?
+### How do I pass through a USB device?

-  To pass-through a USB device, first lookup its vendor and product id via the `lsusb` command, then add them to your compose file like this:
+  To pass through a USB device, first look up its vendor and product IDs via the `lsusb` command, then add them to your compose file like this:

   ```yaml
   environment: